-Garden Cottage At Coniston is located on the edge of Coniston village and from its elavated position it offers beautiful views across Coniston Water.
+With it’s stunning views across Coniston Water, Garden Cottage at Coniston enjoys an elevated position just on the edge of Coniston Village.
 Presented to a high standard this detached dormer cottage offers excellent accommodation, throughout the year and is the ideal choice for friends and families.

 A spacious garden room to the rear of the cottage, with large feature windows exploits the beautiful view across the valley, taking in Coniston Water and Grizedale forest beyond, and from here patio doors open onto the garden and decked patio.
 As daylight fades the lounge, with its log burning stove and comfortable sofas, is cosy and welcoming.
-The living space continues with a spacious kitchen/diner (New Kitchen To Be Fitted January 2019), with plenty of space to cook, dine and socialise.
-Three well-appointed bedrooms, two with lake views, are complemented with ensuite facilities.
+The living space continues with a spacious new kitchen/diner, with plenty of space to cook, dine and socialise.
+Three well-appointed bedrooms, two with lake views, are complemented with en-suite facilities.

 The village of Coniston is ten minute walk from the cottage (bring a torch) with a choice of popular Lakeland pubs, the village brewery and local shops.
 A small lane close to the cottage offers a lovely five minute walk to Coniston Water, most famously associated with Donald Campbell and still used for world water speed record attempts.
 The Lakeland's third largest lake is a popular draw, with a choice of activities on offer from canoeing and sailing to simply relaxing in Victorian elegance aboard Steam Yacht Gondola.
 To the west of the village stand the imposing Coniston Fells; Coniston Old Man, Wetherlam and of course Dow Crag, all of which can be reached direct from your door.

 Steps lead down to the front door of Garden Cottage which opens to a spacious hallway opening to the living accommodation and feature pine stairs to the bedrooms.